 1

-As soon as you walk outside of the airport in Cusco, you will see one of our representatives (wearing green) holding a SUP YO Adventures sign waiting to greet you to the city of Cusco and transfer you to your hotel.
-At 1PM we will come back to your hotel to pick you up and begin your tour of the city.
-During this tour, you will visit the key sights in the city centre and Inca archaeological sites within the surrounding area including Cusco Cathedral, the Q’oricancha Museum, Sacsayhuaman, Q’enqo, Puca Pucara and Tambomachay.
+Welcome to the Imperial City of Cusco!
+Our group leader and an Alpaca representatives will welcome you at the Cusco airport and transfer you to your accommodation in Cusco.
+Please keep in mind that landing at this altitude can have its toll on the body.
+Do not feel concern if upon arrival you experience some shortness of breath or a small headache.
+This will all go on time.
+For this reason, it is highly recommended that you take it easy upon arrival and let your body ease into the altitude by staying hydrated!
+Your Cusco City Tour will begin at 1PM, when we will come to pick you up meet at your hotel lobby.
+In this tour, you will visit the key sights in the city centre and Inca archaeological sites in the surroundings, including Cusco Cathedral, the Q’oricancha Museum, Sacsayhuaman, Q’enqo, Puca Pucara and Tambomachay.
 To begin, we will head to Cusco’s Plaza de Armas (main square), to visit the famous Cusco Cathedral.
-Designated as a UNESCO World Heritage Site, the Cathedral will awe you with its impressive architecture, extensive collection of original art work and gold-leafing decorated altars.
-Continuing on, we will journey on foot through an ancient Inca-built street from the Plaza de Armas to the Q’oricanca or the Temple of the Sun.
+Designated as a UNESCO World Heritage Site, the Cathedral will awe you with its impressive architecture, extensive collection of original art works and all gold-leafing decorating the altars.
+Continuing on, we will continue on foot through an ancient Inca-built street from the Plaza de Armas to the Q’oricanca or the Temple of the Sun.
 At the Q’oricancha, you will be able to compare and contrast the building methods of the Incan culture and the Spanish conquerors.
 This was the key spiritual center of the Incas, leading to all four quarters of the Inca Empire.
-From Q’oricancha, we will walk down Avenida El Sol, where we will take a bus for the 25-minute car drive outside the city to visit the most important archaeological sites around Cusco.
-We will be taken to the majestic Inca site of Sacsayhuaman, with its enigmatic 200-ton monoliths.
+There is also a bronze, high altar to be seen.
+From Q’oricancha, your group will walk down Avenida El Sol, where you will take your bus for your 25-minute car drive outside the city to visit the most important archaeological sites around Cusco.
+You will be taken to the majestic Inca site of Sacsayhuaman, with its enigmatic 200-ton monoliths.
 Here, you will have a guided tour of the site and then free time to explore on your own.
-From Sacsayhuaman, we will take a bus ride to the Q’enqo Inca site to see its fascinating Incan altars.
-Following, we will drive to Puca Pucara, a small Inca site.
-The final stop on our tour is Tambomachay, a water temple with impressive water fountains thought to be used by the Inca for bathing.
-We’ll then drive back down to Cusco and end at your hotel, Plaza de Armas.
+From Sacsayhuaman, you will take a five minute bus ride to the Q’enqo Inca site to see its fascinating Incan altars.
+Following, you will take another five minute drive to Puca Pucara, a small, circular Inca site.
+The final stop on our tour is Tambomachay, a water temple with impressive water fountains, thought to be used by the Inca for bathing.
+We’ll then drive back down to Cusco where the tour ends in the main square.

 2

 Your guide will pick you up from your hotel lobby at 8 a.m. and you will begin this morning with a shamanic ceremony welcoming you to Cusco.
-A Shamanic ceremony is also referred to as a “Despacho Ceremony” in Spanish, and is performed to bring in the local Nature Being energies to support you in your time here in Peru.
-It is typically performed by an indigenous Andean Shaman/Priest – descendants of the Inca – using coca leaves, flowers and other items to weave together a beautiful mandala which is then gifted to Pachamama (Mother Earth) and the Apus (Mountain Spirits).
-This Shamanic ceremony will help to immerse you into into the local traditions and energies of this ancient Peruvian land.Prior to the ceremony, a native English translator who is well versed in the local cultural anthropology will share with you the symbology that is commonly used, but not always understood by Westerners.
+This is also called a “Despacho Ceremony” in Spanish, and is performed to bring in the local Nature Being energies to support you in your time here.
+It is typically performed by an indigenous Andean Shaman/Priest – descendants of the Inka - using coca leaves, flowers and other items to weave together a beautiful mandala which is then gifted to Pachamama (Mother Earth) and the Apus (Mountain Spirits).
+It is a beautiful ceremony to take part in and really helps pull you into the local traditions.
+Our Despacho Ceremony is beautiful to watch, but what does it all mean?
+Immediately prior to the beginning of the ceremony is a 1⁄2 hour talk on site by a native Englishspeaker/translator who is well versed in the local cultural anthropology who will share with you the symbology that is commonly used, but not always understood by Westerners.
 You will see these symbols throughout your time here, and understanding a bit of the Andean cosmology will give much deeper meaning and understanding to all that you are seeing in the stonework and art of the Inka Empire.
-After the ceremony, we will drive towards the ruins of Pisac.
+Once your ceremony is over, we will drive towards the ruins of Pisac.
 Here, you will witness and learn about Inca culture.
 You will see amazing works of stone art and impressive agricultural terraces.
 After exploring, we will drive back to the lower town of Pisac to stop at a bustling handicraft market.
 After you spend some time walking around the market bargain hunting, we will meet for lunch at a local Andean restaurant.
-After lunch, we will drive along the Urubamba River towards the town of Ollantaytambo.
-In Ollantaytambo, we will visit the ruins, an important area of Incan construction, built during the Inca’s heydays.
+(Lunch included) After lunch, we will drive along the Urubamba River towards the town of Ollantaytambo.
+Once we reach Ollantaytambo, we will visit the ruins, an important area of Incan construction, built during the Inca’s heydays.
 This is an extraordinary Inca site because you can find rock formations representing the Inca god, Wiracocha.
-Upon our return to Cusco we will gather for a trekking briefing with everyone and enjoy a good night sleep – you will need all the sleep you can get:)
+Afterwards, we will drop you off at your hotel in the Sacred Valley.

 3